HL7/cql/input/pages/02-authorsguide.md

   sort by lengthOfStay desc
 ```

-This query returns all [.id]#"Inpatient"# encounter events that have an overlapping condition of [.id]#"Acute Pharyngitis"# and a duration of at least 120 days.
-For each such event, the result will include the [.id]#id# of the event and the duration in days, and the results will be ordered by that duration descending.
+This query returns all <span class="id">"Inpatient"</span> encounter events that have an overlapping condition of <span class="id">"Acute Pharyngitis"</span> and a duration of at least 120 days.
+For each such event, the result will include the <span class="id">id</span> of the event and the duration in days, and the results will be ordered by that duration descending.

-As another example, consider a query with multiple [.kw]#without# clauses:
+As another example, consider a query with multiple <span class="kw">without</span> clauses:

 ``` cql
 SingleLiveBirthEncounter E